Pastor Walter Kortrey, pictured here, conducting services. According to church historian Mark Anderson(1),

 Quoted in Anderson, For All the Saints, op. cit., p.
 156. (Close)

 This is a placeholder for information on our region during this year.
 The information will come soon.
 The footnote at the end of this sentence is also a placeholder; please don't click it.(2)

-Gerald Ford (Republican) was President.
-The newly elected 94th Congress was in session.
-A dollar in that year would be worth $3.82 in 2006 for most consumable products.
+Richard M. Nixon (Republican) was President, succeeded during this year by his Vice President, Gerald Ford.
+The 93rd Congress was in session.
+(The midterm elections that year would elect the 94th Congress.)
+A dollar in that year would be worth $4.24 in 2006 for most consumable products.